vando026/surgeon/docs/1-Paths-to-datasets.md

 pbraw2.toString
 ```

-### Paths object
+## File paths

-The classes above use the `PathDB` object, which holds the root paths to
-the various datasets.
+The classes above use the `PathDB` object to construct paths to the various datasets.

 ```scala mdoc
 PathDB.prodArchive